Traditional software development flow

 Run tests against any version of your application you want

 Create a pipeline for previous versions which enable you to build and test additional fixes made for that version.
-For details on pipelines, see Pipelines: Integrate with your CI server
+For details on pipelines, see Pipelines: CI server & SCM system integration

 Create dashboard widgets for past releases of the product to see quality of that release.